 Make it a habit to review your budget monthly or at least quarterly.
 Compare your actual income and spending against your budgeted amounts.
 Are you on track?
 Do any categories need adjustment?
 This regular review allows you to adapt to changes, identify potential issues early, and ensure your freelance financial planning remains effective and aligned with your objectives.

-Template: Budget Review Checklist
+Template: Budget review checklist

 Review Period | Total Income (USD) | Total Expenses (USD) | Comments |